Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

 \end{definition} To simplify the presentation, in the definition above, we consider every possible configuration $(\location',\valuation')$ instead of only configurations that can be reached from the initial location $\location_0$.

 \begin{example} In \cref{fig:ITS}, a local runtime bound for $\TSet'_> = \TSet' = \braced{t_5}$ is $\locs{\braced{t_5}}{\braced{t_5}}{t_4} = x_6$. \end{example}

-Local runtime bounds can often be inferred automatically by approaches based on ranking functions (see, e.g., \cite{brockschmidt2016AnalyzingRuntimeSize}) or by the complete technique for terminating prs-loops from \Cref{thm:completeness}.
-The latter is applicable whenever a transition of the program \emph{corresponds} to a prs-loop.
+Local runtime bounds can often be inferred automatically by approaches based on ranking functions (see, e.g., \cite{brockschmidt2016AnalyzingRuntimeSize}) or by the complete technique for terminating \emph{prs}-loops from \Cref{thm:completeness}.
+The latter is applicable whenever a transition of the program \emph{corresponds} to a \emph{prs}-loop.

 \begin{definition}[Correspondence between Loops and Transitions] Let $t = (\location, \guard, \update,\location)$ be a transition with $\guard\in\FormulaSet(\VSet')$ for some program variables $\VSet'\subseteq\VSet$ such that $\update(v) \in \ZZ[\VSet']$ for all $v \in \VSet'$.
 The transition $t$ \emph{corresponds} to a loop $(\guard', \update')$ with $\guard'\in\FormulaSet(\braced{x_1,\ldots,x_d})$ and $\update': \braced{x_1,\ldots,x_d}\to\ZZ[x_1,\ldots,x_d]$ via the variable renaming $\pi: \braced{x_1,\ldots,x_d}\to \VSet'$ if $\guard$ is $\pi(\guard')$ and for all $1\leq i \leq d$ we have $\update(\pi(x_i)) = \pi(\update'(x_i))$. \end{definition}